How to identify a damaged document

 - Select the corrupted document, and hit the “Open” button;

 - The Word file repair tool presented above is using Microsoft Word shared components for the recovery process.
 Don’t forget to close any Word session before attempting to fix your documents;

 - If you tried everything so far and looks like you can’t repair a damaged Word file at all, you can use an alternative text processing program like Apache OpenOffice.
 You will probably be able to open your damaged file.
 Why not go for it?

 - Repairing damaged Word files can sometimes give you headaches.
 Back up your data if you don’t want to have to deal with it.
-You could either use and external drive or a cloud storage like OneDrive to save your data online;
+You could either use an external drive or cloud storage like OneDrive to save your data online;

 - If you are editing a document saved on external drive never remove it in the middle of saving.
 Doing so could corrupt your document.
 Also, don’t forget to disconnect your external drive using the “Safely Remove Hardware” option.

 How Can I Repair a Corrupt Word File?